pim97/requests-lat-long-timezone-locale-ip-api/README.md

-Here’s a polished and easy-to-read version of your README:

----

 # 🌍 GeoLocation API

 A simple API to retrieve timezone, locale, and geolocation data from an IP address.
 Perfect for enriching your application with accurate location-based accept-language and timezone details.